-The US produces millions of tons of mined salt every year, usually through deep shaft mining, where companies can extract it in large chunks and break it up to their preferred consistency.
+The US produces millions of tons of mined salt annually, usually through deep shaft mining, where companies can extract it in large chunks and break it up to their preferred consistency.
 Mined salt also works particularly well with chlorine generators because there are few impurities to corrode or damage the systems.

 Mechanically Evaporated Salt

 Mechanically evaporated salt comes from artificially-generated heat that removes salty water, leaving the crystals behind.
 Generating heat just to boil water and create salt is rarely cost-effective on its own, so some companies do this as a secondary use for heat created for generating power.
 If they’re paying to generate the heat anyway, reusing that heat makes it far more affordable to make this salt.